kgourgou/blog-blog/_posts/2015-11-20-gaussian-grading.md

 In classical academic style, here's a list of the advantages of this method.

-1. It provides a sense of "getting-things-done" as you progress through the stack faster (at least in the beggining).
+1. It provides a sense of "getting-things-done" as you progress through the stack faster (at least in the beginning).
 2. It allows you to make a better rubric, since you will have some partial knowledge from the whole stack, not just a small sample.
 3. If the tails of the distribution (of grades) are rather big, then after a couple of iterations the future stack will only have a small number of papers.
 4. It doesn't take more time than the classical "sample, make rubric, grade all papers" approach but it could take less. :-)